We’re Hiring! Communications Specialist

 - Apply here: https://cleanfoundation.ca/science-horizons-intern-application/, using the Job Title ‘Saint Mary’s University_ Science Communication Specialist’

-Atlantic Water Network’s goal is to have the candidate selected and ready to start work on or around October 4, 2021 but applications will be accepted until the position is filled.
+Applications will be reviewed until the position is filled.
 Interested candidates are encouraged to submit their applications as soon as possible.

 If you have any questions about the position or process, please contact us at firstname.lastname@example.org.